In this tutorial check out how to ADB Sideload ROMs and Mods using ADB Commands – Guide

 adb sideload example.zip

-- Now a progress bar appears in the Command Prompt.
-This indicates that the zip files is being copied to your device.
+Step 7: Now a progress bar appears in the Command Prompt.
+This indicates that the zip file is being copied to your device.
 Once it is transferred, it will be installed automatically.

-- Once the files is flashed you can reboot your device to normal mode.
+Step 8: Once the files are flashed you can reboot your device to normal mode.

 That’s it, now you can Sideload ROMs and Mods using ADB commands easily and unbrick or update your device.
 Do share this post with your friends on Facebook, Twitter, and Google Plus and also subscribe to our Email News Letter and receive updates at your fingertips.